Helen McEntee, TD

-Helen McEntee TD was appointed the Minister for Justice on 27 June, 2020.
+Helen McEntee TD is currently on maternity leave.
 She was previously Minister for European Affairs from 20 June, 2017 to 27 June, 2020, and Minister of State for Mental Health and Older People from 19 May, 2016 to 20 June, 2017.
 She was elected to Dáil Éireann in March 2013.
 Deputy McEntee was appointed by An Taoiseach Enda Kenny to the Oireachtas Committee on Transport and Communications.
 She is also a member of the Oireachtas Committee on Environment, Culture and the Gaeltacht.

 Ireland is the EU’s most youthful country, with over 40% of the population aged under 30.
 Helen always speaks up in Dáil debates for her generation, whom she says ‘have borne the brunt of a recession that we did not cause’.